run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

-# Install Run:AI on a Single Node
+# Quick Install of Run:AI on a Single Node

 Below are instructions on how to install Run:AI cluster on a single node.
-The installation script has been significantly simplified to include a built-in Kubernetes using [minikube](https://minikube.sigs.k8s.io/docs/)
+The installation script has been significantly simplified to include a built-in Kubernetes using [minikube](https://minikube.sigs.k8s.io/docs/).

 # Prerequisites